realitymod/Manual/en/set-up.md

 ## _System Requirements_ {#systemreq}

-* **Operating System:** Windows 10.
+* **Operating System:** Windows 10 or newer.
-* **Processor (CPU):** Intel 4th gen or AMD Ryzen zen1 @3GHz required, Intel 9th gen or AMD Ryzen zen2 @4GHz recommended.
+* **CPU:** Intel 4th gen or AMD Ryzen zen1 @3GHz required, Intel 9th gen or AMD Ryzen zen2 @4GHz recommended.
 * **Memory:** 6 GB RAM required, 8 GB RAM recommended.
-* **Hard Disk:** 14 GB free Hard Drive Space.
+* **Storage:** 14 GB free Hard Drive Space \(SSD recommended\).
-* **Graphics Adapter (GPU):** AMD Radeon HD 6000 series, Intel Iris Pro 6200, Nvidia GTX 550Ti or similar required; for GPU on that level of performance disable 'Use Advanced Shaders' in the PR Launcher's graphics options.
+* **GPU:** AMD Radeon HD 6000 series, Intel Iris Pro 6200, Nvidia GTX 550Ti or similar required*.
+Recommended Vega 6, Intel Xe G4, AMD Radeon RX 550, Nvidia GT 1030 or similar.
 For a dedicated GPU, 1GB VRAM required.
-Recommended Vega 6, Intel Xe G4, AMD Radeon RX 550, Nvidia GT 1030 or similar.
 * **Sound:** DirectX 9 compatible sound device.
 Dedicated sound card with EAX support recommended for best experience.
-* **Internet:** **Stable** 256 kbps or faster connection required for online play.
-Using WiFi might cause game crashes due to high packet loss.
-* **Software:** .NET Framework 4.6.
+* **Software:** .NET Framework 4.7.2.
-* **Input:** Mouse, Keyboard.
-* **Optional:** Joystick, Headset, microphone \(strongly recommended for voice communication\).
+* **Optional:** Microphone \(strongly recommended for voice communication\), Joystick.

+_*For GPU on that level of performance disable 'Use Advanced Shaders' in the PR Launcher's graphics options._
 ## _Game Installation_ {#game-installation}

 With PR:BF2 it is **no longer required to have Battlefield 2** installed.
 PR:BF2 works as a standalone game.
-If you have a version of PR:BF2 installed before v1.3 you will need to uninstall this before you install the current version PR:BF2.
+If you have a version of PR:BF2 installed before v1.3 you will need to uninstall this before you install the current version of PR:BF2.

 You have to download the full PR:BF2 installer from our website.
 There won’t be a requirement to have Battlefield 2 installed.

 [**Download the latest version**](http://www.realitymod.com/downloads)

-There are 2 installation methods.
-You can use the **Download Assistant application** which makes it a lot easier to install PR:BF2 or you can manually download and install the Installer through a **Torrent**.
-With either method there are 2 steps: Download and Install:

 **1\) Download**

-The Download Assistant will download the Installer using the Torrent protocol.
-So make sure this isn't blocked by your ISP.
-Simply download the Download Assistant from our [PR:BF2 Download Section](http://www.realitymod.com/downloads) and follow the instructions in the application.

-If you downloaded the Torrent version \(and now the Download Assistant\), this is **NOT** the full install.
-You use the small .torrent file with a BitTorrent client to actually download the full .iso file.
+We recommend you to downloaded the Torrent version, but this is **NOT** the full install.
+You use the small .torrent file with a BitTorrent client to actually download the full installation client.
 We recommend [qBittorrent](http://www.qbittorrent.org/download.php).
 Once the torrent is downloaded through your selected Torrent software, you will be presented with a folder with all installation files, move on to step 2 after the application finishes the download.

 **2\) Installation**

-The downloaded folder that you now have through either the Download Assistant or the manual Torrent download now have a _setup.exe_ file.
+The downloaded folder that you now have through either the manual Torrent download or through one of our mirrors has a _setup.exe_ file.
 Launch this one to start the installation process.
-The Download Assistant however does has an automated system so after downloading there should be a button to start the installation automatically.

 A few more points: